 In the olden times, shops and markets were held in a place like a big tunnel between the medieval buildings.
 These tunnel-like shops are still present around here and are really fun to explore.
 Ancient signboards still hang in the same way as they used to be outside these tunnels.
 In order to signify what shop is inside.

 Mozart was born in a small house near the river.
 Later the family moved to another house.
 At No.9 Getreidegasse is the Mozart’s House.
 The most genius composer and musician of all times has his roots in here.
 Today, his house is a museum.
 Both of his houses are museums and are a must-visit for his fans.
-The museums depict how the day to day life of Mozart and his family would have been.
+Moreover, the museums depict how the day to day life of Mozart and his family would have been.
 They also have the famous violin which Mozart had mastered to play at the age as young as three.
 Go anywhere in Salzburg today and you will encounter the presence of Mozart.
 Salzburg also has the world-famous University of Music and Dramatic Arts by the name University Mozarteum.

 Fortress of Hohensalzburg